Trial as an adult: Advocates for the abolition of juvenile court

 Critics of the juvenile court argue that the definitions of childhood and adolescence that were used to establish the first juvenile courts in America are no longer equivalent to the definitions of childhood and adolescence today.
 These critics state that the boundary between juvenile and adult is no longer as clear, as children appear to grow up faster, with more exposure to adult ideas, and as adults more often engage in juvenile behaviors and activities.

 It is also argued that many juvenile jurisdictions are no longer taking a rehabilitative approach to juvenile delinquents, and are instead becoming more and more punitive, and that because of some of the modifications within the juvenile justice system (e.g. required to waive access to a jury of peers) these defendants are losing out on chances for better advocacy and they are not receiving all their rights as a trial defendant.

-Other critical beliefs of the juvenile justice system are that the system allows for youth to escape the consequences of their actions.
-This then leads to further predation of society.
-It is also believed that children/adolescents understand the implications of violent behavior, and because of this, deserve a more complete punishment.